ACC-Style/PrototypingACCorg/_arches_prototypes/ACCNavigator/states.md

 ### Result State

-When the widget has only results and or no extra follow-up responses the system will show the result view.
-The resul view is a list of pages or items from the filtered term-result-pairs list.
+When the Widget has only results and or no extra follow-up responses the system will show the Result State view.
+The view is a list of pages or items from the filtered `MadLib-combinations`.

-Each result will render the Page Title, and a how to navigate to this page breadcrumb to the item from the widgets location.
+Each result will render the Page Title, and a how to navigate to this page breadcrumb to the item from the Widget's location.
+The results will link directly to page or item.

 <section data-label="acc-navigator" class="m-y_6 font_n1 font_0:md font_1:lg">
     <div data-label="container" class="br_2 br_black-2 br_round br_solid flex flex_column isolate_isolation items_center m-x_5 relative">